sure-fire/CTF-writeups/README.md

 # Writeups

- - [CrackMe0x00](writeups/crackme/0x00.md) - A beginner's introduction focused on cracking the same simple challenge, 6 ways with two different tools.
+ - [CrackMe0x00](writeups/crackme/0x00.md) - A beginner's introduction focused on cracking the same simple challenge, 6 ways with two different tools (radare2 and pwndbg)